katarina-vc/xv6-extent-based-file-system/README.md

 ## stat user program
-I also implemented the stat user program, which checks if the file type we are reading is an extent type or pointer based file.
-If we stat an extent file, then we get files information plus information about its extents. (see screenshot below)
+I also implemented the `stat` user program, which checks if the file type we are reading is an extent type or pointer based file.
+If we `stat` an extent file, then we get the file's information plus information about its extents (see screenshot below)/

 ![image](https://user-images.githubusercontent.com/25674116/234158993-1709b034-450f-45be-9f53-025ddd28f880.png)

-If we stat a pointer based file, such as the README file that the xv6 operating system has, then we get information about its file and its direct pointers.
+If we `stat` a pointer based file, such as the README file that the xv6 operating system has, then we get information about its file and its direct pointers.

 ![image](https://user-images.githubusercontent.com/25674116/234159177-61dde823-1691-40de-b98a-f5869a064e44.png)